tanyelai/neuroscience/README.md

 ## Diary
+If you take the time to read it, you will notice that, although I enjoyed the process, it has been quite a rollercoaster ride for me.
+Sometimes, there are childishly excited peaks, sometimes pieces of information written as if I were an expert doctor, and other times, you may come across empty and inexplicable things that no one will ever understand why they are there.

 ### Day 1-2
 I completed the course "Philosophy and the Sciences: Introduction to the Philosophy of Cognitive Sciences".
 It's relatively short and superficial course.
 They cover the main concepts of brain evolutionary theory and consciousness.
 After explaining the fundamentals of ideas, they mostly provide external resources for further information.